Rishabh42/CineMatch/M1-report/learning.md

-For our movie recommender, we use collaborative filtering and other filtering techniques to produce the recommendation.
+For our movie recommender model, we used collaborative filtering and other filtering techniques to produce the recommendation.
+Following is a brief description of the learning methods involved:

 ### Collaborative filtering

 Collaborative filtering is a widely used technique in recommender systems based on the idea that the users who previously liked the same movies in the past are more likely to like the same movies in the future.
 It estimates the similarities between the users and uses it to produce the prediction.
 To compute the similarities, we use the k-nearest neighbors algorithm with cosine similarity function.
-We chose this technique because it is very popular for recommendation systems and allows us to have a good base that we can improve after.
+We chose this technique because it is very popular for recommendation systems and allows us to have a good starting point that we can improve on later.
 To estimate how much a user liked a movie, we use the ratings given by that user.

 ### Cold start

 To improve our algorithm, we decided to reduce the cold start problem.
-The cold start problem is one of the biggest problems of collaborative filtering: when a user has not yet given enough rates, the collaborative filter does not have enough data to find similar users.
-In case there is not enough data on a user, we decided to use their demographics data to find similar users and also the IMDB rating of the movies to recommend in priority the movies liked by everyone.
+The cold start problem is one of the biggest problems of collaborative filtering: when a user has not yet given enough ratings, the collaborative filter does not have enough data to find similar users.
+In case there is not enough data on a user, we decided to use their demographic data to find similar users and also the IMDB rating of the movies to recommend the movies liked by everyone based on matching priority.
 For now, the only demographic info taken in account by our model is gender.

 ### Adult movie filter